 If you have diabetes, what can you do to reduce the risk of hearing loss?

-If you, or a loved one, suffers from hearing loss due to diabetes or any other reason, contact us at Pure Sound Hearing Aids.
+If you or a loved one, has hearing loss due to diabetes or any other reason, contact us at Pure Sound Hearing Aids.
 We offer affordable hearing aids at discount prices!